sasanabbasi/Simple-Backend-Framework-Nodejs/README.md

 ## Nice to do:
 - CQRS is also a plus.
-- You can use MVC Razor or Blazor UI is a plus.
+- You can use React JS or Vue JS.
 - Docker-compose project that loads database service automatically which `docker-compose up`
 - Clean git commits that show the work progress.